Tenable.io Vulnerability Management

 As you schedule your data feed, the Data Feed Manager validates the information.
 If any information is invalid, an error message display.
 You can save the data feed and correct the errors later; but the data feed does not process until you make corrections.

-All IT Security Vulnerabilities Program data feeds are set to run daily by default.
+All data feeds are set to run daily by default.

 1. From the menu bar, click .